dbybanez/100-days-of-code/r1-log.md

 ### R1D86
 Fetching data with Eloquent.
 Wow, never thought Laravel was this easy.
 I'm starting to like PHP again.
 Very cool, Laravel.

+### R1D87
+Forms, saving, edit, and delete data.
+Once I'm done with Laravel, I'll get back to my mini project and finish it before the challenge ends.